When I was young, I must have thought time was infinite.

 Being the boss of your time is not about getting the most things done so that you can be successful.
 The measures of success are set by racist, patriarchal, capitalist standards of our culture that clearly do not serve us well.
 It’s about using your limited time to take care of yourself and do what matters most to you.
 It’s about balancing your own needs with the needs of those around you, even your family.

-I hope you join me in my Become a Time Boss online retreat Feb.
-1-8, so that you can learn to name your priorities, manage your time humanely, and do more of what matters most for you, including self-care, learning meditation, cooking good meals, taking walks or just sitting and staring out the window.
-Pre-sale for the retreat has started, so please email me if you’d like to get added to that special list.
+To empower you establish a better relationships with time, I’m offering Become a Time Boss 2.0 retreat on May 3-10, so that you can learn to name your priorities, manage your time humanely, and do more of what matters most for you, including self-care, learning meditation, cooking good meals, taking walks or just sitting and staring out the window.
+Please click here and sign up for the discount pre-sale list.
+Pre-sale will happen on April 25 only and will save more than 50%.
+You can also get a free sample of the Become a Time Boss Priorities Journal and Self-Care Reflection Tool.